EDCD/EDMarketConnector/PLUGINS.md

 ### Player Dashboard

-This gets called when something on the player's cockpit display changes - typically about once a second when in orbital flight
+This gets called when something on the player's cockpit display changes - typically about once a second when in orbital flight.
+See the "Status File" section in the Frontier [Journal documentation](https://forums.frontier.co.uk/showthread.php/401661) for the available `entry` properties and for the list of available `"Flags"`.
+Refer to the source code of [plug.py](./plug.py) for the list of available constants.

 ```python
 import plug